ChrstphrHll/npc_gen/students/Adrjia Lysanthir.md

 ---
 ### Description
 - 1st year Triton Ranger in Treskal
-- straight grey hair that's kept back by a pink headband, Pale Blue eyes, and Aqua skin
+- long straight strawberry blond hair that's plain, Pale Blue eyes, and Aqua skin
 - Is Invisible and Circumspect, and has Compassion as their ideal

 ### Organizations